25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

    - `ForwardedHeadersMiddleware`, reads these headers and fills in the associated fields on `HttpContext`.

-   - Forwarded Headers Middleware is enabled by default by IIS Integration Middleware when the app is hosted out-of-process behind IIS and the ASP.NET Core Module.
+   - Forwarded Headers Middleware is enabled by default by IIS Integration Middleware when the app is hosted out-of-process behind IIS and the ASP.NET Core Module

    - For other proxies: **Forwarded Headers Middleware should run before other middleware**.